Step Fwd IT Logo

 Introduction

 The landscape of cybersecurity is ever-evolving, driven by both advanced technologies and increasingly sophisticated cyber threats.
-Kaseya’s 2024 Cybersecurity Survey Report provides crucial insights into the latest cybersecurity challenges, industry responses, and the role of emerging technologies like artificial intelligence (AI).
+The Kaseya Cybersecurity Survey Report provides crucial insights into the latest cybersecurity challenges, industry responses, and the role of emerging technologies like artificial intelligence (AI).

 Below, we explore key findings from this report, shedding light on the progress companies are making and the persistent hurdles they face in safeguarding their digital environments.